-Sending a Child to a Drug Rehab Center
+Sending a Child or Teen to a Rehab Center: What To Know

 One of the most difficult decisions a parent may ever have to make is the one to send a child to drug addiction rehabilitation.
 Underage people are more likely to resist treatment due to a lack of experience and foresight regarding how addiction will make transitioning into adulthood extremely difficult as well as how much drug abuse can impact their health.
 Teens also have a lower capacity for impulse control simply due to the fact that the advanced portions of their brains are not yet fully developed.
 It can therefore fall on parents to make the best decision for them.